 A DiscordTag requires you to have the friend’s full username (case-sensitive), followed by a series of #s, finished with their 4-digit DiscordTag.
 All of this information can be obtained from either the friend providing it to you or pulling it up from their profile.
 You can also left-click their avatar if you have it readily available to you.

 By typing this completely inside the text box, you’ll receive either a green-colored message:

 indicating the request was a success or a red-colored message:

-telling you that something was wrong.
-If you experience the red message, be sure to double check that all information typed in is correct and give it a go once more.
+that tells you that something was wrong.
+If you experience the red message, be sure to double-check that all information typed in is correct and give it a go once more.

 If you’d like to connect a few of your other social media accounts to your Discord, you can do so by smashing the Connect Accounts button located at the bottom of the window.
 You’ll need to log in and provide authorization to each of the social media platforms you want to connect.
 Doing this will populate friends in the “Friends Suggestion” section so long as they too have a Discord account.